 An unexpected journey...

-Kelly was born in St. Louis, MO, grew up in Omaha, Nebraska, attended college at Northeastern University in Boston, MA and from there moved to New York to pursue an acting career.
-Like many, she found herself working in restaurants in NYC, and worked herself up to Senior Sales Manager at Riverpark, A Tom Colicchio Restaurant.
+Kelly was born in St. Louis, MO, grew up in Omaha, Nebraska, attended college at Northeastern University in Boston, MA and from there, moved to New York to pursue an acting career.
+Like many, she found herself working in restaurants and eventually worked her way up to managing an events department for a prominent restaurant group.

-In May 2016, Kelly and her husband Miguel, parents of Jackson (now 6 years old) and Adelaide (now 2.5 year old), received two life-changing pieces of news.
-Just as Kelly was about to transition to another prominent restaurant group, Miguel learned he got the role of a lifetime, starring as Alexander Hamilton in Hamilton: An American Musical in Chicago.
-They also learned that baby Adelaide had been diagnosed with epilepsy and eventually, infantile spasms, a serious form of childhood epilepsy.
+In May 2016, Kelly and her husband Miguel, parents of Jackson (now 6 years old) and Adelaide (now 3 years old), received two life-changing pieces of news: Miguel landed the role of a lifetime, starring as Alexander Hamilton in Hamilton: An American Musical in Chicago and baby Adelaide was diagnosed with epilepsy and eventually, infantile spasms, a severe form of childhood epilepsy.
 Choosing family first and a role of the lifetime, Kelly and Miguel made the move to Chicago where they currently reside.

-While in Chicago, Kelly has also become involved with the ACLU of Illinois and became a member of their Next Generation Society board following the successful planning and execution of #RiseUpACLU, a fundraising concert featuring cast members of Hamilton Chicago which was held on April 3rd, 2017.
-After learning of the initial separation of families at the border in the Spring of 2018, Kelly lauched a GoFundMe campaign to raise money for a refugee mother and her child who had been reunited in Chicago following a four month separation.
+Kelly is also involved with the ACLU of Illinois and sits on the board of their Next Generation Society assisting with the coordination and execution of fundraising events.
+Additionally, after learning of the initial separation of families at the US/Mexico border in the Spring of 2018, Kelly launched a GoFundMe campaign to raise money for a refugee mother and her child who had been reunited in Chicago following a four month separation.

 In between Jackson's activities, Adelaide's therapies, and a Hamilton event or two, Kelly continues to raise awareness and speak publicly about their family's journey with epilepsy and the real life moments that come with parenting a special needs child.